o-200/neocities-red/README.md

 1) Added MultiThread uploading of files to neocities.
 This feature boosts `neocities push`.
 2) Moves from `http.rb` to `faraday` gem.
-3) Added excluding folders (recursively with their files).
-Probably [bug](https://github.com/neocities/neocities-ruby/pull/67).
+3) Fixed -e flag to exclude folders recursively
 4) Added '--ignore-dotfiles' to ignore all files-folders starts with '.'
 5) Added '--optimized' flag to upload only modified files
 6) Fixed bug with neocities info on modern rubies